stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ## Suggestions About Names

-Cloud systems use tags or labels to enable you to categorise and manage resources.
+Cloud systems use tags or labels to enable you to categorize and manage resources.
 However, we do have to give names to the groups of resources, as well as setting identifiers for individual resources.

 Every type of cloud resource may have a different set of rules about acceptable names.
 To avoid compatibility issues between systems, we should use names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.